explorer436/explorer-git-repo/HelpfulTools/HelpfulTools.md

 Options:

-/A - Specifies that alternative characters (plus signs, hyphens, and vertical bars) be used to draw the tree diagram so that it can be printed by printers that don\`t support the line-drawing and box-drawing characters (DOS Versions 4 and 5).
+/A - Specifies that alternative characters (plus signs, hyphens, and vertical bars) be used to draw the tree diagram so that it can be printed by printers that don't support the line-drawing and box-drawing characters (DOS Versions 4 and 5).

 /F - Displays the names of the files found within each directory listed.